-- IS1.
-Analyse, critically evaluate and produce a sophisticated synthesis of economic, technical and legal principles and concepts; - IS2.
-Use proficiently information and materials from a variety of sources; - IS3.
-Transfer learning study skills to new fields of the programme discipline; - IS4.
-Apply economic, technical, legal and other knowledge, theories and concepts to a diverse range of practical issues and problems; - IS5.
-Make critical judgements about the merits of differing approaches to problem solving; - IS6.
-Expose the strengths and weaknesses of economic, technical and legal solutions, make and present a reasoned choice between them and offer alternatives.
+- IS1. analyse, critically evaluate and produce sound synthesis of the interrelating issues concerned with building surveying - IS2. use information proficiently and materials from a variety of sources - IS3. transfer learning study skills to new fields of the programme discipline - IS4. apply technical, economic, legal and other knowledge, theories and concepts to a diverse range of practical issues and problems - IS5. make critical judgements about the merits of differing approaches to problem solving - IS6. expose the strengths and weaknesses of technical and legal solutions, make and present a reasoned choice between them and offer alternatives